absyro/botstudio-hub/content/blog/what-is-a-chatbot.md

 There are two types of chatbots:

-1. **Rule-Based Chatbots**: These chatbots are programmed to respond to specific commands.
+1. Rule-Based Chatbots: These chatbots are programmed to respond to specific commands.
 They cannot understand inputs that deviate from these commands.

-2. **AI-Based Chatbots**: These chatbots use AI, ML, and NLP to understand the context and intent of user inputs, allowing them to generate more natural and complex responses.
+2. AI-Based Chatbots: These chatbots use AI, ML, and NLP to understand the context and intent of user inputs, allowing them to generate more natural and complex responses.

 ## How to Use Chatbots?